NickStarblast/DiscordBots/README.md

 # READ ME
-This is MIT license.
-Please read "LICENCE".
+These all bots are MIT license.
+Please check "LICENCE".

 # DiscordBots
-This is my discord bots.
+These bots are my discord bots.

 # My bots
 This is list of my bots.